esg4aspl/fesg-engine/README.md

 - Create test scenarios from the feature model of an SPL.
 - Try different testing scenarios on different SPL cases.
 - Reduce features from full products' ESGs to have different product configurations with the help of the FESGs.

+# How to use fesg-engine in Eclipse IDE

+Clone fesg-engine project.
+Open Eclipse IDE.
+Follow File -> Import -> Maven -> Existing Maven Projects and select the cloned project.